Transliteracy: Transliteracy in libraries

 Dr. Andretta concluded from her interviews how although transliteracy may not be a very well-known term yet, it has nonetheless established itself into the intuition of libraries while also transforming the traditional library to a world of enhanced and expanded services.
-"Inherent in this transition are the challenges of having to adapt to a constantly changing technological landscape, the multiple literacies that this generates, and the need to establish a multifaceted library profession that can speak the multiple-media languages of its diverse users (Andretta, 12)."
+"Inherent in this transition are the challenges of having to adapt to a constantly changing technological landscape, the multiple literacies that this generates, and the need to establish a multifaceted library profession that can speak the multiple-media languages of its diverse users."

 Thomas Ipri, a librarian at the University of Nevada, advocates for libraries needing to make a change in their literary functions.
 He argues that the divide between digital and print makes it harder for libraries to accommodate their patrons and to share information.
 He focuses on how libraries need to establish their relationship with transliteracy because transliteracy "explores the participatory nature of new means of communicating, which breaks down barrier between academia and the wider community and calls into question standard notions of what constitutes authority by emphasizing the benefits of knowledge sharing via social networks."
 Ipri argues how established experts are no longer the only ones in charge of producing and spreading information, but it is also the personal experiences and knowledge of people that are valuable in expanding and evolving bases.
 In what he describes, "the heart of librarianship," it is the duty of librarians to undergo this development by modernizing their movements of communication and information.

 Relationship to other terms

-Related terms are "media and information literacy", "information literacy", "digital literacy", "multiliteracies" and "metaliteracy".
+Related terms are media and information literacy, information literacy, digital literacy, multiliteracies and metaliteracy.
 Transliteracy is a unifying framework rather than a replacement of existing literacies.
 It considers "movement across" which requires a range of capabilities.